tg12/bad_packets_blocklist/README.md

 Get in contact if you would like it in a particular format.

-Thanks to the guys over at Bad Packet List on twitter @bad_packets
+Thanks to ...

+@bad_packets
+@JCyberSec_

+If you would like to contribute, Please let me know or raise an issue.

 **THE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE COPYRIGHT HOLDERS OR ANYONE DISTRIBUTING THE SOFTWARE BE LIABLE FOR ANY DAMAGES OR OTHER LIABILITY, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THIS OR THE USE OR OTHER DEALINGS.**